 Sayat Nova compositions notably used Persian and Arabic poetic meters with Armenian melodic structures.
 With these techniques, Sayat Nova founded the Tbilisi “school” of ashough, a tradition that was notable at the time for performing Georgian music in the Persian style.
 Even people unfamiliar with these languages, when listening to a Sayat Nova composition, will notice that the final couplet of his ghazals often refer to Sayat Nova in the third person — a trademark of the ghazal form that many associate with Persianate poets such as Hafez and Rumi.

 At the end of this song, Sayat Nova refers to himself in the final couplet.
 This is very common in the ghazal form in other languages as well, such as Persian, Arabic, Turkish and Urdu.

 Sayat Nova was unable to read the Perso-Arabic script, but his Armenian poems often blended Persian words with the language.
 This speaks to the role Persian played as a language of high culture: it was a language of literacy in the Caucasus that transcended ethnic boundaries.

 Why then, are the cross-cultural celebrations of Sayat Nova so few and far between?
-Azeris and Georgians have just as much to celebrate in Sayat Nova as the Armenian cultural mainstream.
+Azerbaijanis and Georgians have just as much to celebrate in Sayat Nova as the Armenian cultural mainstream.

-An example of a Sayat Nova composition adapted into Azeri Turkish, framed by the uploader as an example of “plagiarism.”
+An example of a Sayat Nova composition adapted into Azerbaijani Turkish, framed by the uploader as an example of “plagiarism.”

 The video shows clips of the song being used to celebrate Azerbaijan and Turkey’s form of pan-Turkic ideology that arose in the 20th century — an incarnation with anti-Armenian ideology — while criticizing Azerbaijan for cultural theft.